kimengu-david/RSA-Factoring-Challenge/README.md

 This task is the same as task 0, except:

-p and q are always prime numbers
+p and q are always prime numbers.
 The task is automatically killed in 5 seconds.